Rule of marteloio: Purpose

 Plotting a course required knowing the compass direction and distance between point A and point B. Knowledge of where ports lay relative to each other was acquired by navigators by long experience at sea.
 This information was sometimes collected and written down in a pilot's handbook, known as a portolano ("port book", in Italian, equivalent to the Greek periplus, the Portuguese roteiro and the English rutter).
 These handbooks were used to construct a class of nautical maps known as portolan charts.
 Portolan charts began being produced in Genoa in the late 13th century, and soon spread to Venice and Majorca.
 Portolan charts were not gridded by longitude and latitude lines, but rather by a web of compass rhumb lines, giving mariners an idea of only the distance and direction between places.

 32-wind compass rose with traditional names (and traditional color code).

 By a handbook or a portolan chart, a navigator could see immediately that, for example, Pisa lay 85 miles southeast ("Scirocco" in the traditional compass rose nomenclature) of Genoa, and so a ship that set out from Genoa to Pisa would simply maintain that bearing for that distance.
 However, most sailing courses were not nearly that neat.
 A mariner wishing to sail from Majorca to Naples could tell the latter was due east ("Levante") by some 600 miles – but the island of Sardinia lies in the way, therefore the ship's bearing must be changed along the route.
 This is easier said than done, as geographical coordinates did not exist during this era.
 The only way to determine the exact position of the ship at sea would be to calculate via past bearing and distance travelled.

 Islands were a predictable obstacle – circumventing Sardinia would be simply a matter of sailing southeast for a set distance then changing the bearing to northeast ("Greco") for the remainder.
 More problematic is if the ship were blown off its intended route by fitful winds, or had to engage in tacking, changing bearing repeatedly.
-How does it return to its intended course?
-This is where the rule of marteloio came in.
+In order to return to its intended course, the rule of marteloio would then be utilized.